wisekiddo/BlocArchitecture/README.md

 ### Flutter Flavor

-flutter_flavorizr - This tool will create different builds for different environment of our app.
-Among other things, we could make a flavor for development, a flavor for production, and another flavor for a demo of the app.
-We can have different versions of our apps before we put them on these stores and apps.
+flutter\_flavorizr - This tool will allow the app to have different builds for different environment of our app with a set of flavor for development, a flavor for production, and another flavor for a user acceptance test.
+In this way we can have different versions of our apps before we put them in the app stores to be published.

+We did minor changes on the implementation by removing the redundunt main.dart for every flavor

     flutter pub run flutter_flavorizr
     flutter run --flavor dev -t lib/main.dart --dart-define=env="dev" flutter run --flavor dev --dart-define=env="dev"

+### Flutter Splash Screen
+flutter\_native\_splash - Is a tool that auto generate a native implementation of Splash Screen.
+To start with the customisation you may need to follow the setup found in the library page: [https://pub.dev/packages/flutter\_native\_splash](https://pub.dev/packages/flutter_native_splash).
+You can also directly edit pubspec.yaml for the existing implementation just look for flutter\_native\_splash: part of the scripts below are the commands on activating and disabling the setup

+Activate the setup

+	flutter pub run flutter_native_splash:create
+Remove the setup

+	flutter pub run flutter_native_splash:remove
 ### Flutter Bloc

 https://pub.dev/packages/bloc -